tikv/pd/README.md

 Command flag explanation:

-+ `cluster-id`: Unique ID to distinguish different PD cluster, can't be changed after bootstrapping.
++ `cluster-id`: Unique ID to distinguish different PD clusters.
+It can't be changed after bootstrapping.
-+ `addr`: Listening address for client client traffic.
++ `addr`: Listening address for client traffic.
 The default official address is `0.0.0.0:1234`.
-+ `advertise-addr`: Advertise address for outer client communicates, it must be accessible to PD machine.
++ `advertise-addr`: Advertise address for external client communication.
+It must be accessible to the PD node.
-+ `http-addr`: HTTP listening address for client request.
++ `http-addr`: HTTP listening address for client requests.
-+ `etcd-name`: etcd human readable name for this member.
++ `etcd-name`: etcd human readable name for this node.
 + `etcd-data-dir`: etcd path to the data directory.
 + `etcd-listen-peer-url`: etcd listening address for peer traffic.
 + `etcd-advertise-peer-url`: etcd advertise peer url to the rest of the cluster.
 + `etcd-listen-client-url`: etcd listening address for client traffic.
 + `etcd-advertise-client-url`: etcd advertise url to the public, it must be accessible to PD machine.
-+ `etcd-initial-cluster-state`: etcd initial cluster state, `new` or `existing`.
++ `etcd-initial-cluster-state`: etcd initial cluster state.
+The value is either`new` or `existing`.
 + `etcd-initial-cluster`: etcd initail cluster configuration for bootstrapping.

 Using `curl` to see PD member: